invincible009/Algorithms/README.md

-## Collection of a bunch of things like algorithms spring tutorial and experimental Java stuff
+## Collection of experimental Java Utils

-A brief description of what your project is about and what it does.
+Experimental java Utils ranging from algorithms and exercises from books.
 ### Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.